Time for another staff meeting. Need an idea for something that engages teachers? Shakes things up a bit?

 You could encourage teachers to get up and move around the room—maybe modeling a literacy strategy like a vocab stir or some kind of gallery walk that uses their phones.
 Or do a Hawaiian shirt day.
 So fun!

-If the above doesn't change the culture in your building -- and thus your staff meetings in parallel -- you may need to think more ambitiously.
-You may need to actually get at the roots of what makes staff meetings so unbearable.
+If the above strategies don’t change the culture in your building—and it should be clear that they won’t—you need to think more ambitiously and get at the root of what makes some staff meetings so unbearable.